Forestry and Wood Science (Master of Science)

 What is this study program about?

-One of the special highlights of studying forestry with us at the TUM is the mountain forest research, which you learn directly through numerous teaching events and excursions.
-The natural dynamics of natural systems in the Alpine region can be experienced locally thanks to a link with the Berchtesgaden National Park.
-The Wood Research Munich as well as the teaching and research association TUM.wood (https://www.holz.tum.de/home/), through which you will gain insight into the many different ways wood can be used, also play an important role in your training.
+One of the special highlights of the forestry programme at the TUM School of Life Sciences is mountain forest research, which is taught directly to you in numerous courses and excursions, including in close cooperation with the Berchtesgaden National Park.
+This allows you to experience the dynamics of natural systems in the Alpine region on site.
+The institute Wood Research Munich and the TUM.wood teaching and research network, which will give you an insight into the many different uses and applications of wood as a raw material, will also play an important role in your training.

-In order to gain an initial insight into the professional world, the studies are rounded off by an eight-week internship in companies or organizations from the forestry and timber industry.
+In order to gain a first insight into the professional world, you can also complete a six-week internship in companies or organisations from the forestry and wood industry or science as part of your studies.

 After you successfully complete your Master's thesis in the fourth semester, you’ll have your Master's degree in the bag.